Equimultiplicity in Hilbert-Kunz theory: Preliminaries

-Now we discuss a very useful connection between Hilbert-Kunz multiplicity and tight closure.
-For two ideals $I \subset J$, it is easy to see that $\ehk (I) \geq \ehk(J)$, but an equality may hold despite that the two ideals are distinct.
+Now we discuss a very useful connection between Hilbert--Kunz multiplicity and tight closure.
+For two ideals $I \subset J$, it is easy to see that $\ehk (I) \geq \ehk(J)$, but equality may hold despite that the two ideals are distinct.
 The following theorem, due to Hochster and Huneke (\cite[Theorem~8.17]{HochsterHuneke1}), describes when does it happen.

 Recall that a local ring is formally unmixed if $\Ass (0\widehat{R}) = \Minh (0\widehat R)$, or, in other words, $\dim \widehat{R}/P = \dim R$ for every associated prime of $\widehat {R}$.
 For example, a complete domain is formally unmixed.